 Open label study of escalating doses of oral treprostinil diethanolamine in patients with systemic sclerosis and digital ischemia: pharmacokinetics and correlation with digital perfusion

 Arthritis Research & Therapy 2013, 15:R54 doi:10.1186/ar4216Published: 18 April 2013

 Treprostinil diethanolamine is an innovative salt form of the prostacyclin analogue, treprostinil sodium, developed as an oral sustained release (SR) osmotic tablet.
 The availability of a formulation permitting convenient systemic delivery might have applicability to scleroderma vascular complications.
 We evaluated pharmacokinetics and perfusion in scleroderma patients with digital ischemia following escalating twice-daily doses of treprostinil diethanolamine SR.

-In this dual-center, open-label, phase I pharmacokinetic study, scleroderma patients with digital ulcers were enrolled.
-Drug concentrations and perfusion, quantified by laser Doppler imaging, were measured over 12 hours at the 2mg and 4mg (or maximally tolerated) doses.
+Scleroderma patients with digital ulcers were enrolled in this dual-center, open-label, phase I pharmacokinetic study.
+Drug concentrations and perfusion, quantified by laser Doppler imaging, were measured over 12 hours at the 2 mg and 4 mg (or maximally tolerated) doses.
 Pharmacokinetic parameters were determined from individual plasma concentration versus time profiles using non-compartmental analysis methods.
 Digital perfusion and skin temperature were modeled as a function of log-transformed drug concentration and other covariates by performing repeated measures analyses using random effects models.